What Is Astigmatism?

 What Causes Astigmatism?

-Although most are born with their astigmatism, some develop it later in life by injury, illness or surgery.
+Although most are born with their astigmatism, some people develop it later in life by injury, illness, or surgery.
 It can increase or decrease over time.
 Extensive use of your computer, phone, or television cannot cause astigmatism.

 What If I Choose Not to Treat My Astigmatism?

 If you allow significant astigmatism to go untreated, it will continue to cause blurred vision and make it difficult for you to fully see the world around you.

 Untreated astigmatism in children may also create a “lazy eye” effect, especially if only one eye is impacted or if one eye is impacted worse than the other.

 Uncorrected astigmatism may cause headaches and eye strain in adults.
 If your vision is significantly blurred, you may not be legally able to drive without vision correction.